mennareda568/hospitallaravel/README.md

 This has the following features:

-Appointments Managment
+* Appointments Managment:
 Book,view and delete appointments

-Patients Managment
+* Patients Managment:
 Manage patients information,medical history.

-Doctor Managment
+* Doctor Managment:
 Manage doctors profiles and their schedules

-User Roles and Permissions:
+* User Roles and Permissions:
 Define roles and permissions for different types of users such as admin,doctor and patient.

-User Role Based Access Control
+* User Role Based Access Control:
  Admin
  Doctor
  Patient

-Login Details for Admin :
+* Login Details for Admin :
 email : admin@gmail.com
 Password : 12345678

-Login Details for Doctor :
+* Login Details for Doctor :
 email : doctor@gmail.com
 Password : 12345678

-Login Details for Patient :
+* Login Details for Patient :
 email : patient@gmail.com
 Password : 12345678

-Installation Guide
+* Installation Guide

 1)Install Composer In Your PC